sahil1699/The-Path-Finding-Visulizer/README.md

 # The-Path-Finding-Visulizer

 It is Build in python pygame.
 Implemented Breath first search, A* Search and Depth First Search algorithm for finding path between 2 nodes.
 Have first look at it..
-Described how to use it below.
+Described how to use this project below.

 ![Path Finding Visulizer 28-08-2022 13_38_41](https://user-images.githubusercontent.com/52308072/187064418-25d12cbd-3173-42b0-adcc-b315152ac87a.png)